Roughly 5% Of US Adults Suffer From Hypothyroidism

 Chronic indigestion almost every single time you eat can indicate an underactive thyroid.
 The condition may even cause you to suffer gas, bloating, and abdominal cramps with foods that you’ve eaten for years without any issues.

 Individuals who have an underactive thyroid share common mood imbalances.
 For instance, a co-study conducted by researchers at University of Toronto and the Department of Psychiatry at Toronto’s Western Hospital linked hypothyroidism to dangerous and permanent affects on brain function and mental processes—including a gradual loss of interest and motivation, paranoia, irritability, poor short-term memory, and memory decline that led to dementia if left untreated

 Your diet hasn’t changed, your activity level is the same as it always was, but you’re left stumped over the fact that you’re gaining weight without any practical reason.
 The same goes for trying to shed said unexplained weight.
 If you increase your activity level and cut calories and still don’t shed a pound, hypothyroidism may explain it.

 The onset of constipation is also considered a sign of an underactive thyroid.
-Many patients complain of irregular, decrease, and even difficult bowel movements that reduce their number 2 bathroom task to only once per week.
+Many patients complain of irregular, decrease, and even difficult bowel movements that reduce their number 2 bathroom tasks only once per week.